Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Michael Lanier 11 months ago
+Michael Lanier about 1 year ago

 I own a business along lower grand avenue and a home (SF zoned R-5) two blocks up the street.
 I’m from Arizona and have lived in downtown for 10 years next month.